openhealthcare/opal/doc/docs/guides/patient_detail_views.md

-The base template for a patient detail view is `./opal/templates/patient_detail_base.html`, although you can override or customise that for your application most easily by implementing a `./templates/patient_detail.html` and customising specific blocks, as the OPAL implementation simply includes the base template.
+The base template for a patient detail view is `./opal/templates/patient_detail_base.html`, although you can override or customise that for your application most easily by implementing a `./templates/patient_detail.html` and customising specific blocks, as the Opal implementation simply includes the base template.

 Each episode will display using the template appropriate for it's `EpisodeCategory` - for instance